-Both require maintenance but belt driven is a ton more likely to break if neglected.
+Both require maintenance but belt-driven is a ton more likely to break if neglected.
 Typically timing belts are replaced at about 90k miles.
-Accessing the belt is moderately labour intensive and so other wearing components are changed too – water-pump, coolant and tensioners.
+Accessing the belt is moderately labor-intensive and so other wearing components are changed too – water-pump, coolant, and tensioners.

-You won’t be surprised to know timing belts are often over looked, which is decision many regret.
+You won’t be surprised to know timing belts are often overlooked, which is a decision many regrets.